Aloe Vera Root Rot: What Are The Causes and How To Save Your Plant?

 Understanding the Importance of Roots

-Several factors can contribute to an aloe vera plant lacking roots.
+Root rot in aloe vera plants can be attributed to several contributing factors.
 By understanding these causes, you can take appropriate measures to rectify the situation and promote root development.

 2. Poor Drainage